randomseed-io/bankster/README.md

 In most cases you won't have to worry about the internals of a registry.
-However, when working with multiple data sources or data processing engines (like currency exchange platforms), you may find it useful to have different registries (with the same currencies but of different scales).
+However, when working with multiple data sources or data processing engines (like currency exchange platforms), you may find it useful to have **different registries** (with the same currencies but of different scales).
+Most of the functions operating on monetary units and currencies will accept a registry object as their additional argument.
+The exceptions are math operations (especially variadic) for which the only way to use different registry is to set a dynamic variable `io.randomseed.bankster.registry/*default*`.

 When the library loads, the predefined configuration is read from the default EDN file and its contents populates the default, global registry.
+This registry can be modified too.

+### Currency

-Each **currency** is a record having the following fields, reflecting its properties:
+Each **currency** (`Currency`) is a record having the following fields, reflecting its properties:

 * `id` – a keyword **identifying** a currency unit (e.g. `:EUR` or `:crypto/ETH`);
 * `numeric` – a long value being a **numeric identifier** of ISO-standardized currencies;